 I could just make the other one out on top of a watertower.
 That was bad — that’s a lot of stored power in those things, but those are the breaks.
 I kept throwing more his way, the whole badluck potluck, just trying to keep him from whammying us.
 I lost track of where we were or how we were doing, but eventually one of the Razor twins grabbed me and we flew back down across the river, whooping and hollering the whole way.

-Markfeet had grabbed a scalp for me, which was excellent luck.
+Markfeet had grabbed a hand for me, which was excellent luck.
 Not a bad night, all things considered.